dpluscec/Histo/README.md

 The results of the following deep learning models have been studied: AlexNet, ResNet, DenseNet, Inception-v3.
 Also, the influence of different data augmentation methods on the model performance was investigated.
 Finally, the Inception-v3 model proved to be the best, which reached the 89% accuracy on the test set.

+This repository represent Master Thesis at Faculty of Electrical Engineering and Computing, University of Zagreb.
+Original task statement can be found near the end of this readme.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.